Mahdere731/Tigray-Humanitarian-Crisis/analysis/Tigray_Assessment_Analysis.md

 ## References and Data Sources

 ### Analytical Framing and Methodology
-- Methodological overview and analytical framing developed by the author based on spatial analysis practices and humanitarian data standards.
-- No single external source cited for project design.
+The methodological approach and analytical framing for this project were developed by the author, drawing on established spatial analysis practices and commonly used humanitarian data standards.
+No single external source was used to define the overall project design; instead, the framework reflects an integrated analytical approach based on spatial correlation and multi-indicator interpretation.

 ---

 ### Internally Displaced Persons (IDPs)
+Data and contextual information on internal displacement were drawn from the following sources:

-- GEOGLAM Crop Monitor – Conflict and Food Insecurity Reports (2021–2022).
+- GEOGLAM Crop Monitor – Conflict and Food Insecurity Reports (2021–2022)
   https://www.cropmonitor.org/conflict-reports

-- Humanitarian Data Exchange (HDX) – Ethiopia Internal Displacement (IOM / DTM).
+- Humanitarian Data Exchange (HDX) – Ethiopia Internal Displacement datasets (IOM / DTM)
   https://data.humdata.org/group/eth

-- HDX – Ethiopia IDP Subnational Datasets (zone-level).
+- HDX – Ethiopia IDP Subnational (zone-level) datasets
   https://data.humdata.org/search?q=ethiopia+idp

 ---

 ### Agricultural Sector Destabilization (Tigray)
+Analysis of agricultural disruption in Tigray was informed primarily by GEOGLAM Crop Monitor reporting, including regional context sections and detailed documentation of conflict-related impacts on agricultural systems.

-- GEOGLAM Crop Monitor – Ethiopia and Tigray Context Sections.
+- GEOGLAM Crop Monitor – Ethiopia and Tigray context sections
   https://www.cropmonitor.org/conflict-reports

-- GEOGLAM Crop Monitor – Documentation of crop destruction, field abandonment, prevention of ploughing and harvesting, seed system disruption, and livestock loss.
+- GEOGLAM Crop Monitor – Documentation of crop destruction, field abandonment, prevention of ploughing and harvesting, disruption of seed systems, and livestock loss
   https://www.cropmonitor.org/conflict-reports

-Interpretive synthesis in this section is grounded in repeated mechanisms documented across multiple Crop Monitor reports.
+Interpretive synthesis in this section reflects the author’s analysis of recurring mechanisms documented across multiple Crop Monitor reports rather than reliance on a single incident or data point.

 ---

 ### Functional Markets and Economic Strain
+Market functionality and economic strain were examined using humanitarian market datasets in combination with contextual reporting on food access and displacement-related pressures.

-- HDX – Functional Markets and Market Functionality Datasets (Ethiopia).
+- HDX – Functional Markets and Market Functionality datasets (Ethiopia)
   https://data.humdata.org/search?q=functional+markets+ethiopia

-- GEOGLAM Crop Monitor – Market access, food affordability, and displacement-related market strain.
+- GEOGLAM Crop Monitor – Analysis of market access, food affordability, and displacement-driven market strain
   https://www.cropmonitor.org/conflict-reports

 ---

 ### Health System Disruption and Medical Need
+Information on health system functionality and medical need was sourced from humanitarian datasets and conflict impact reporting.

-- HDX – Health Facilities Operational Status (Ethiopia / Tigray).
+- HDX – Health Facilities Operational Status datasets (Ethiopia / Tigray)
   https://data.humdata.org/search?q=health+facilities+ethiopia

-- HDX – Medical Need and Humanitarian Needs Overview Datasets.
+- HDX – Medical Need and Humanitarian Needs Overview datasets
   https://data.humdata.org/search?q=medical+need+ethiopia

-- GEOGLAM Crop Monitor – Nutrition impacts and food insecurity-related health outcomes.
+- GEOGLAM Crop Monitor – Reporting on nutrition impacts and food insecurity-related health outcomes
   https://www.cropmonitor.org/conflict-reports

-- HDX – Access Severity and Regional Access Constraint Datasets.
+- HDX – Access Severity and Regional Access Constraint datasets
   https://data.humdata.org/search?q=access+constraints+ethiopia

 ---

 ### Systematic Destabilization (Synthesis)
-- Analytical synthesis based on spatial convergence of HDX humanitarian indicators and GEOGLAM Crop Monitor reporting.
+The synthesis presented in this project is the author’s interpretation based on the spatial convergence of multiple humanitarian indicators.
+Patterns were identified by examining the overlap between displacement, agricultural collapse, market disruption, and health system failure using mapped HDX datasets alongside GEOGLAM Crop Monitor reporting.
-- Interpretation reflects multi-layer interaction between displacement, agricultural collapse, market disruption, and health system failure.

 ---

 ### Limitations and Ethical Considerations
-- Methodological statements regarding data gaps, access constraints, and ethical visualization choices are based on standard practices for conflict-zone analysis.
-- No direct external citations required for these sections.
+Statements regarding data gaps, access constraints, and ethical visualization choices reflect the author’s methodological judgment and adherence to standard practices in conflict-zone and humanitarian spatial analysis.
+No direct external citations were required for these methodological and ethical considerations.